 Rising to these challenges gives CTRs the opportunity to make an even greater impact on improvements in quality of care, treatment advancements, and better patient outcomes.

 Thank you to all cancer registrars for the amazing work that you do and for your dedication to improving the lives of those with cancer.
-Happy National Cancer Registry Week!
+Happy National Cancer Registrars Week!